Kinoma/KPR-examples/README.md

 <x-app-info id="basicwebservicerequest.example.kinoma.marvell.com"><span class="networkSample"></span></x-app-info>

-This basic example makes a request to a simple web service to generate the md5 hash of a string.
-The example demonstrates making requets using JSON, processing JSON resposnces and basic error handling.
+This basic example makes a request to a simple web service to generate the MD5 hash of a string.
+The example demonstrates making requests using JSON, processing JSON responses and basic error handling.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***